llathrop/smartcab/README.md

 ### Run

+step throught the 'agent.ipynb' file to see the code inline with the project report.

+Alternativly, to see the game gui:
 In a terminal or command window, navigate to the top-level project directory `smartcab/` (that contains this README) and run one of the following commands:

 ```python smartcab/agent.py```
 ```python -m smartcab.agent```

 This will run the `agent.py` file and execute your agent code.

-Alternativly step throught the agent.ipynb file to see the code inline with the project report.